GeoPython-UPD/site/source/index.rst

 Each lesson is a tutorial with specific topic(s) where the aim is to gain skills and understanding how to solve common data-related tasks using Python.

-For Geol 197 GDAM, we have adapted the Geo-Python course originally offerred at the `Department of Geosciences and Geography <https://www.helsinki.fi/en/faculty-of-science/faculty/geosciences-and-geography>`__ at the University of Helsinki.
+For Geol 197 GDAM and Geol 297 GDA, we have adapted the Geo-Python course originally offerred at the `Department of Geosciences and Geography <https://www.helsinki.fi/en/faculty-of-science/faculty/geosciences-and-geography>`__ at the University of Helsinki.

 .. admonition:: Open Access!